 My then-four-year-old, however, was a more attentive gardener than I was.
 She diligently kept an eye on her bean jar.
 She was determined that her beans would grow better than her seven-year-old sister’s.
 And so she made sure that the beans were warm and the paper towel was moist.

 Well, that bean sprouted.
 And it grew.
 And it grew some more.
-Then all of a sudden it was about five inches tall when I noticed bean pods on it.
+Then, all of a sudden, it was about five inches tall when I noticed bean pods on it.
 And within those pods?
 You guessed it.
 More black beans.

 The Right Conditions for Black Bean Growth

-I wasn’t sure that black beans - or any other kind of dried beans, would grow this far north.
+I wasn’t sure that black beans - or any other kind of dried beans- would grow this far north.
 They need hot, moist conditions to sprout.
 And then hot, dry conditions to grow.

-Our kitchen window faces south, and even in the winter, we’ll get a few hours of daylight on that window sill.
-Yet there isn’t enough space there for the number of bean plants I was attempting to grow this year.
+Our kitchen window faces south, and even in the winter, we’ll get a few hours of daylight on that windowsill.
+Yet, there isn’t enough space there for the number of bean plants I was attempting to grow this year.

-The Beanery in Our Bathroom
+Our Bathroom Beanery

 They included red kidney beans, black beans, chili beans, and four heritage specialty beans from my friend Rochelle Robinson, a homesteader down in Saskatchewan.